Srinidhi1009/CodeAlpha_Stock-Portfolio-Tracker/README.md

 # CodeAlpha_Stock-Portfolio-Tracker
-This Stock Portfolio Tracker is built for CodeAlpha Internship Task 2.
+This Stock Portfolio Tracker.
 It lets users enter stock symbols and quantities, calculates the total investment using predefined stock prices, and shows a portfolio summary.
 Results can optionally be saved to a .txt or .csv file.

 ##  Project Description

-This Stock Portfolio Tracker is built for **CodeAlpha Internship Task 2**.
 It lets users enter stock symbols and quantities, calculates the total investment using predefined stock prices, and shows a portfolio summary.
 Results can optionally be saved to a `.txt` or `.csv` file.

 It’s a beginner-friendly project that demonstrates key programming concepts like **dictionaries, input/output handling, arithmetic operations, and file handling** in Python.